Training Builder Menu

 |Node Grab Started|

 |Node Grab Ended|

-In the diagram below shows responses to clicking on an object (Node Triggered)
+The diagram below shows responses for clicking on an object (Node Triggered)

 1- Play a Sequence

 2- Wait for 2 seconds

 3- Hide an object from the scene

 |Change Equipment State|

 |Show Message Box|